 What is absScheduler?

-absScheduler automates and simplifies the management and monitoring of batch processes on IBM i systems.
+absScheduler automates and simplifies the management and monitoring of batch processes on IBM i/AS400 systems.
 With absScheduler, users can quickly and easily schedule individual jobs or the most complex multi-job workflows.
-All aspects of the schedule can be monitored from an eclipse based GUI dashboard as well as green screen interface, providing increased control, improving productivity and reducing production delays. absScheduler allows companies to move to a true event-driven scheduling environment, running and executing jobs based on the occurrence of an event such as a change to a file or the creation of a file.
+All aspects of the schedule can be monitored from an eclipse based GUI dashboard as well as green screen interface, providing increased control, improving productivity, and reducing production delays. absScheduler allows companies to move to a true event-driven scheduling environment on the IBM i/AS400, running and executing jobs based on the occurrence of an event such as a change to a file or the creation of a file.

 Features of absScheduler

-Within absScheduler, users can work within an Eclipse based GUI or 5250 Green Screen interface to monitor IBM i jobs across all of their systems and partitions.
-The absScheduler GUI, provides a dashboard view showing all of your IBM i systems and the status of all completed jobs, failed and pending jobs.
-Within the GUI, users can also drill down into each system to view the status of specific jobs as well as see the entire job history. absScheduler provides best of breed functionality for the IBM i scheduling environment, allowing users to flexibly configure complex workflows using a variety of configurable elements such as run day, run, time, custom calendars, dependency handling, variable support, group organization and more.
+Within absScheduler, users can work within an Eclipse based GUI or 5250 Green Screen interface to monitor IBM i jobs across all their systems and partitions.
+The absScheduler GUI, provides a dashboard view of all IBM i systems and the status of completed jobs, failed and pending jobs.
+Within the GUI, users can drill down into each system to view the status of specific job as well as the entire job history. absScheduler provides best of breed functionality for the IBM i scheduling environment, allowing users to flexibly configure complex workflows using a variety of configurable elements such as day, run, time, custom calendars, dependency handling, variable support, group organization and more.

 The absScheduler monitoring dashboard also includes multiple graphs summarizing job execution statuses for local and network views as well as live monitoring status dials.
 Additionally, it also provides analysis capabilities for users, allowing them to review event execution trends from different perspectives.

 Schedule Jobs across multiple IBM i systems and partitions